 A memorial video is a beautiful way to celebrate someone’s life.
-Whether you want to display it at a funeral, memorial service, or simply watch at home with family, a memorial video helps you cherish and relive the best memories of your loved one.
+Whether you want to display it at a funeral, memorial service, or simply watch it together with family at home, a memorial video helps you cherish and relive the best memories of your loved one.

 Creating a memorial video can also be a healing part of the grieving process.
 To make it as easy as possible, choose an all-in-one platform with memorial templates that are ready to customize and share.
 Then follow these 6 steps on how to use our memorial slideshow templates to make a memorial video that honors their legacy.